 Very rarely does a day go by that I don’t get a question about how to make money blogging.
-I have been blogging somewhat professionally for about 6 years and everyone wants to know how I make money at it, some people don’t even realize I do make money at it.
+I have been blogging somewhat professionally for about 8 years and everyone wants to know how I make money at it.
+Everyone except those people don’t even realize I do make money at it.
 I think my favorite email; and might I take this moment to applaud this stranger for their boldness, started something like this “I would love to hear how I can make a lot of money from home just by blogging at my leisure…..” and then some more things that let me think somehow she thinks blogging has put me in a much higher tax bracket than it has ‘at my leisure’.
 Blogging is really fun, it is flexible, it has afforded my family some amazing opportunities, and I make decent money while blogging; but it is work.
 If you are just joining us and you haven’t started a blog yet – please check out How to Start A Blog first.

 If you want to make money blogging and you don’t have one yet – get that locked down first.
 Read some of the tips on the article linked above on how to get that going.
 Keep in mind starting a blog for the main purpose of monetizing it is going to be hard.
 Make sure that what you are writing about is something you are passionate about / know a lot about or you are gonna lose interest really fast.
 Money doesn’t come in right away.
 But I pinky promise if you work hard you can totally make money – ‘quit your day job’ kinda money if you want to!
 I have 0 plans of getting a day job because last year and the year before I made what I used to at my old day job.
 This year I am on track to make a little more, and when you work for yourself the sky really can be the limit!

 OK – so here you go friends – a couple great ways to blog from home and make money while you do it!